Raymond Hughes (conductor): Professional

-In 1977, he was contracted as Coach and Assistant Conductor at the Pfalztheater in Kaiserslautern, Germany, where he made his conducting debut with the Tankred Dorst's and Peter Zadek's cabaret/review Kleiner Mann – Was nun?.
+In 1977, he was contracted as coach and assistant conductor at the Pfalztheater in Kaiserslautern, Germany, where he made his conducting debut with the Tankred Dorst's and Peter Zadek's cabaret/revue Kleiner Mann – Was nun?, based on Hans Fallada's 1932 novel Little Man, What Now?.
 In the 1979/1980 season, he joined the music staff of the Nuremberg Opera, and from 1980 to 1984 he worked at the Staatstheater Mainz.
-From 1982 to 1984, he also worked as Organist/Music Director at Hainerberg Chapel in Wiesbaden, where he also founded and conducted the Wiesbaden German-American Community Chorus in many concerts with orchestra.
+From 1982 to 1984, he also worked as organist and music director at Hainerberg Chapel in Wiesbaden, where he also founded and conducted the Wiesbaden German-American Community Chorus in many concerts with orchestra.

-In 1984, after seven years in Germany, he accepted an appointment as Resident Associate Conductor at the State Theatre in Pretoria, South Africa, where he made his opera conducting debut when he jumped in to replace italian maestro Anton Guadagno in Johannesburg performances of Manon Lescaut in 1985.
-From 1986 to 1991, he worked as Conductor and Chorus Master at the Cape Town Opera, making his conducting debut with Mozart's The Marriage of Figaro on February 15, 1986.
-During this time, he was also Music Director of the Philharmonia Choir of Cape Town, one of the oldest choral societies in the Southern Hemisphere, conducting Philharmonia's concerts with orchestra in Cape Town City Hall, including annual Easter performances of Handel's Messiah, Haydn's The Creation, Mendelssohn's Elijah, and Handel's Judas Maccabaeus for Hanukkah and the international premiere of Martin Kalmanoff's The Joy of Prayer, both in 1989.
+In 1984, after seven years in Germany, he accepted an appointment as resident associate conductor at the State Theatre in Pretoria, South Africa, where he made his opera conducting debut when he jumped in to replace Italian maestro Anton Guadagno in Johannesburg performances of Manon Lescaut in 1985.
+From 1986 to 1991, he worked as conductor and chorus master at the Cape Town Opera, making his conducting debut with Mozart's The Marriage of Figaro on February 15, 1986.
+During this time, he was also music director of the Philharmonia Choir of Cape Town, one of the oldest choral societies in the Southern Hemisphere, conducting Philharmonia's concerts with orchestra in Cape Town City Hall, including annual Easter performances of Handel's Messiah, Haydn's The Creation, Mendelssohn's Elijah, and Handel's Judas Maccabaeus for Hanukkah and the international premiere of Martin Kalmanoff's The Joy of Prayer, both in 1989.

-In the summer seasons of 1986 and 1987, he guested as Opera Conductor at the Brevard Music Festival in North Carolina, and in 1989 and 1990, also worked as Music Director of the Opera School at the University of Cape Town.
+In the summer seasons of 1986 and 1987, he guested as opera conductor at the Brevard Music Festival in North Carolina, and in 1989 and 1990, also worked as music director of the Opera School at the University of Cape Town.

-During the 1990/1991 season, he commuted between Cape Town and Rome, Italy, where he worked at the invitation of Norbert Balatsch as conductor of the Chorus of the Accademia Nazionale di Santa Cecilia, while continuing his commitment to the Cape Town Opera.
+During the 1990/1991 season, he commuted between Cape Town and Rome, Italy, where he worked at the invitation of Norbert Balatsch as conductor of the chorus of the Accademia Nazionale di Santa Cecilia, while continuing his commitment to the Cape Town Opera.
 In addition to preparing the Santa Cecilia chorus for numerous major works with the Santa Cecilia orchestra, he conducted performances of Carmina Burana at Villa Giulia in the summer of 1991.